visionmobile/bloody-simple-sqs/docs/API.md

 ### <a name="peek" href="peek">#</a>peek([options], [callback]) -> Promise

-Retrieves, but does not remove, the head of the queue.
+Retrieves, but does not remove, the specified number of messages from the head of the queue.

 ##### Parameters

 * `options` _(Object)_ optional peek options
   * `timeout` _(Number)_ number of seconds to wait until a message arrives in the queue; must be between 0 and 20; defaults to 0
   * `limit` _(Number)_ maximum number of messages to return; defaults to 1
-* `callback` _(Function)_ optional callback function with (err, data) arguments
+* `callback` _(Function)_ optional callback function with (err, messages) arguments

 ##### Returns

-A bluebird promise resolving to a message object with the following properties, or null if the queue is empty.
+A bluebird promise resolving to an array of messages with the following properties.

 * `id` _(String)_ the id of the message in Amazon SQS
 * `body`_(Boolean, String, Number, Object, null)_ the message payload